-Q: Say some more about that.
+Q: Say some more about that?

-Ken Thompson: Well the hardest one of the four piece n games is king and queen against king and rook and as the conventional wisdom that the rook cowers like a chicken <laugh> and the queen comes over eventually separates it and takes it-- checks it, checks it and takes the rook but the defense it comes up with is not cowering, it's very active and very pro-active and it kind of keeps the rook a-- it keeps the opponent king away from the-- your king by an empty square, an empty row and no one's every seen this defense before so I played this at the local chess club against the masters and then I played it at the '77 world championship against some very strong Canadian masters and then there were a US championship going on in Chicago at the Park Hotel and a friend of mine was there playing, called him and he arranged and had a bunch of the real strong masters from the US championship-- US Open play the computer simultaneously queen against rook play either the you know the and it held them all to a draw.
-They couldn't win with a queen and then he said 'well let's find a really-- a real strong grand master' and the US champion at the time was Walter Brown and a friend knew Walter and says 'you know you can't get him to play this, he'll think it's stupid, but if you bet him money you know' cause he's a better <laugh> 'then you've got it'...
+Ken Thompson: Well the hardest one of the four piece endgames is king and queen against king and rook.
+It's ,the conventional wisdom that the rook cowers like a chicken <laugh> and the queen comes over eventually separates it and takes it-- checks and takes the rook.
+But the defense it comes up with is not cowering -- it's very active and very pro-active and it kind of keeps the rook a...
+It keeps the opponent king away from your king by an empty square -- an empty row.
+No one's every seen this defense before.
+So I played this at the local chess club against the masters and then I played it at the '77 world championship against some very strong Canadian masters.
+And then there were a US championship going on in Chicago at the Park Hotel and a friend of mine was there playing.
+Called him and he arranged and had a bunch of the real strong masters from the US championship-- US Open -- play the computer simultaneously queen against rook ... and it held them all to a draw.
+They couldn't win with a queen.
+And then he said 'well let's find a real strong grand master'.
+The US champion at the time was Walter Brown and a friend knew Walter and says "you can't get him to play this, he'll think it's stupid, but if you bet him money, -- he's a bettor -- <laule to a chicken against king and the queen against king and the queen against king and takes the rook.
+But the queen against king and takes the rook.
+But the queen against king and the queen against the checken and the queen against king and takes the rook.
+But the defense it comes up with is not cowering and the queen against king and takes the rook.
+But the defense it comes up with is not cowering and the queen against king and takes the rook.
+But the defense it comes up with is not cowering and the queen against king and takes the rook.
+But the defense it comes up with is not cowering and the rook a...

-Q: ...human ego yes comes through for the machine.
+Q: ...human ego, yes, comes through for the machine.

-Ken Thompson: So we bet him fifty bucks he couldn't win queen against rook and so we set up a date and he had friends over and he was going to you know-- he allocated 30 minutes you know he was just going to just blow it away you know in 30 minutes and you could-- he had people over to watch and-- but half way through he kicked the people out you know <laugh> he was silent, he started going over on time but we didn't call him one time and then at some point you know we knew exactly how far we were to mate at every point and we knew he wasn't going to win because you know it was going to take him more time than we had and we said that the rules were 50 moves, he has to win to the 50th move or less and you know computer chips-- this is human rules 50 moves.
+Ken Thompson: So we bet him fifty bucks he couldn't win queen against rook and so we set up a date.
+He had friends over and he was going to ...
+He allocated 30 minutes.
+He was just going to just blow it away in 30 minutes and you could...
+He had people over to watch and...
+About half way through he kicked the people out . <laugh> He was silent, he started going way over on time but we didn't call him on time.
+Then at some point -- we knew exactly how far we were to mate at every point and we knew he wasn't going to win because it was going to take him more time than we had.
+We said that the rules were 50 moves, he has to win to the 50th move or less and you know computer chess-- this is human rules, 50 moves.